Union Minister visits Soumya's kin, conveys PM's message | Politics

 He urged the State government to support Soumya's family.

+Meanwhile, Chief Minister Pinarayi Vijayan alleged that the BJP leaders were unleashing cheap propaganda on the matter.

+Asked about the BJP leaders' allegations that the government neglected Soumya's family, Vijayan said, ''They (BJP leaders) were carrying out a ridiculous campaign on the issue.''
+He said the entire State stood by Soumya's family in this hour of grief.

-The funeral of Soumya was held in Keerithodu last Sunday by adhering to COVID-19 protocol.
+Her funeral was held in Keerithodu last Sunday by adhering to COVID-19 protocol.

 On Wednesday, Israeli President Reuven Rivlin had spoken to the family of the Indian caregiver who was killed on May 11 in the rocket attack by Palestinian militants from Gaza, and conveyed his condolences.